5 people favorited this theater

 Later in 1987 the former ballroom was converted into the 244 seat Odeon 3.
 The magnificent original decoration was no longer visible in the auditorium areas and the resulting cinemas were comfortable but extremely bland.

 A new entrance was formed for the cinema in the centre of the facade whilst the bingo hall retained the original grand entrance in one of the two domed towers.

 The bingo operation was the first to close and the ground floor was boarded up.
 In 2000, a new 13-screen Odeon multiplex was constructed out of the town centre on the edge of Bradford and Pudsey, and the 3-screen Odeon closed on 2nd July 2000.
 The building is now deteriorating rapidly.
 Even if it were to reopen as a live concert or performance venue (unlikely) the sumptuous interior is irreplaceable.

 Had it survived intact for just a few years more it would undoubtedly been listed and gained some redevelopment protection.
 The building has been under threat of demolition and redevelopment for several years, but many local citizens have opposed this and are trying to save the building.

-In October 2012, the property development owners of the building offer to sell it to Bradford Council for £1.00 (one Pound).
+In October 2012, the property development owners of the building offered to sell it to Bradford Council for £1.00 (one Pound).
 The Council accepted this generous offer.
 In March 2015 work began on restoring and renovating the building to become a performing arts centre.

 Just login to your account and subscribe to this theater